Version 3, 30 March 2023

-This cookies policy relates to the service provided by NHS Digital, giving you access to certain NHS services through our national digital channels.
-We now call this service your NHS account.
-You can continue to log in to your NHS account using the NHS App (formerly known as the native version) or NHS website (formerly known as the browser version) in the same way as you did previously.
-This cookies policy covers the use of your NHS account in both channels.
+This cookies policy relates to the service provided by NHS England, giving you access to certain NHS services through our national digital channels.
+You can download the NHS App on an iOS or Android device.
+You can also access the same services by logging in through the NHS website in a web browser.
+This cookies policy covers both of those channels.

 We put small files called cookies on your device (for example, your phone).